ed-kung/CSUN-Econ-433/labs/lab04/README.md

     View(grouped_df)

 Hints:
+- You'll first need to filter the data to contain only people in the labor force.
+Use a filter for `EMPSTAT`.
+You can read more about `EMPSTAT` on the [IPUMS codebook](https://usa.ipums.org/usa-action/variables/EMPSTAT#codes_section).
 - Total population can be calculated by summing `PERWT`.
-- To get people in the labor force, you'll need to filter on values for `EMPSTAT`.
-Use the [IPUMS codebook](https://usa.ipums.org/usa-action/variables/EMPSTAT#codes_section) for reference.
-To filter on `EMPSTAT=1` or `EMPSTAT=2` you can use: `EMPSTAT==1 | EMPSTAT==2`.
-- To calculate the percent of people who are unemployed or who have bachelor's degrees, you can calculate the weighted mean of a boolean variable.
+- To calculate the percent of individuals with a BA or higher, create a variable that is `TRUE` if the person has a BA or higher and `FALSE` otherwise.
+Then, calculate the weighted mean of this variable.
+(The mean of a boolean variable is equal to the percent of people with `TRUE`.)

 Once you are done, show me your script and your output to receive your grade, then take the lab quiz.

+If you aren't able to finish in time, you can submit your script late for 80% credit.
+See [Lab 03](https://github.com/ed-kung/CSUN-Econ-433/tree/main/labs/lab03) for instructions on how to download your script and upload it to Canvas.

 ## Takeaways

-- You know how to call a script from another script in R.
+- You know how to save data in R to a file.
 - You can calculate group-based summary statitics in R.
 - You know how to calculate weighted means and percentages.
 - You know how to use the pipe operator in R.